awsdocs/aws-opsworks-user-guide/doc_source/opspup-puppet-codecommit.md

 1. Follow the steps in [Setup for HTTPS Users Using Git Credentials](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) in the *AWS CodeCommit User Guide* to push your existing `control-repo` content to the new AWS CodeCommit repository\.

-1. Now, you can continue by following the instructions in [[ERROR] BAD/MISSING LINK TEXT](opspup-starterkit.md), and use the Starter Kit to deploy code to your Puppet master\.
+1. Now, you can continue by following the instructions in [Configure the Puppet Master Using the Starter Kit](opspup-starterkit.md), and use the Starter Kit to deploy code to your Puppet master\.
 The following command is an example\.

    ```
    puppet-code deploy --all --wait --config-file .config/puppet-code.conf